Kitchen and Other Stories

 Equipment

-I always recommend having a digital scale to ensure you have the correct measurements.
+I always recommend using digital scales to ensure you have the correct measurements.

 Storage

 The wild garlic capers will keep in the fridge for up to a year if kept in a properly sterilised jar.
-Use a clean, dry spoon to prevent contamination each time you use it.
+Use a clean, dry spoon each time to prevent contamination.

 Top tip

 For the curing process, please don't use table salt.
 Table salt has anti-caking agents and iodine.
-Coarse sea salt ensures that no bacteria survive and does not leave any bitterness.
+Coarse sea salt ensures that no bacteria survive and leaves no bitterness.

 If you are patient, leaving the capers in their pickling liquor longer will only improve their flavour.